StandWithUkraine - Stop the Russian invasion

 When you copy an embed code from some of the visualization tools featured in this book, their iframe tags may be much longer than the simple example above.
 For example, an iframe tag might include other attributes, such as

 height, measured in pixels (

 px) or a percentage of its dimensions on the secondary site.
-Also, you may see other iframe tag elements, such as
+Also, you may see other iframe tag attributes, such as

 scrolling="no", which create a seamless appearance between the iframe content and its surroundings.
 Finally, you may see really long embed codes that contain a dozen or more lines of code that even we don’t fully understand.
 That’s okay, because all of these are optional add-ons to improve the appearance of the iframe in the secondary site.
 The most essential ingredient of an embed code is the iframe and its three core parts: the iframe start tag, source web address, and end tag.
 When in doubt, look for those key ingredients.